HPCToolkit/auditor-tests/README.md

 ### Tier 1 Issues

-- Auditing dlopen of a shared library that uses R_X86_64_TLSDESC fails.
+- When using an auditor, there is an unacceptable performance degradation of over 50x for PLT calls to small procedures.

 - Auditing dlmopen of a shared library fails.

-- GLibc does not Invoke an auditor specified at link time prior to glibc 2.32.

-- When using an auditor, there is an unacceptable performance degradation of over 50x for PLT calls to small procedures.

 - la_symbind isn't called on RHEL8.3 with glibc-2.28 while it is called on
   RHEL 7.9 with glibc-2.17.
 The bug is likely much more widespread.